rkdals0131/FRONTIER/README.md

 ## 📄 License

-This project is part of the ROS2 workspace at `/home/user1/ROS2_Workspace/ros2_ws`.
+This project is part of a ROS2 workspace.

 ## 🙏 Acknowledgments